is0n/fm-nvim/README.md

 end

 require('fm-nvim').setup{
-	-- Runs yourFunction() upon exiting the floating window on_close = { yourFunction },
+	-- Runs yourFunction() upon exiting the floating window (can only be a function) on_close = { yourFunction },

-	-- Runs yourFunction() upon opening the floating window (can only be functions) on_open = { yourFunction }
+	-- Runs yourFunction() upon opening the floating window (can only be a function) on_open = { yourFunction }
 }
 ```